KonradMcClure/SDR_Receiver/README.md

   3. Low noise figure
   4. Inexpensive to build ($25 component budget)

-My partner, [Caleb Froelich](https://github.com/froeca), and I set our own design objectives as well to help narrow down the design we settled on:
+My partner, Caleb, and I set our own design objectives as well to help narrow down the design we settled on:
   1. **Simple Design**: We wanted our design to be easy to understand and construct.
 As such we avoided using transformers and used a Tayloe Mixer which has a relatively easy to understand design.
   2. **Ease of Construction**: Since this class took place during an online quarter due to COVID-19, we wanted to make sure construction wouldn't be too difficult without the usual tools we have in our lab.
 This decision shaped our board layout and part selection (picking through-hole parts as opposed to surface-mount when possible).
   3. **Ease and Quality of Amplification**: Most of the cost that goes into the board went into getting good, low-noise operational amplifiers.
 The instrumentation amps we chose use a single resistor to set the gain, making it easy to switch out and test different gain values.